 - Ensuring the development and management of the House programme

 - Impartially presides over house meetings & maintaining order; and chairs the strategic parliamentary committee

 - Together with NCOP Chairperson jointly presiding over joint sittings

 The Speaker and the Chairperson of the NCOP jointly preside over, provide political leadership and ensure the development of the annual joint parliamentary programme framework for the following structures:

 - Forum of the legislative sector called Speakers’ Forum.

 The Speaker’s Forum is a national structure made up of the Speaker and the Deputy Speaker of the NA, the Chairperson and Deputy Chairperson of the NCOP; and the Speakers and Deputies from the Provincial Legislatures.
-The Joint Rules Committee and the Parliamentary Oversight Authority are the highest structures in the hierarchy of authority in Parliament.
-The Joint Rules Committee has the responsibility to develop rules for the smooth running of Parliament.

 As the leader of the National Assembly the Speaker presides over the meetings of and provides leadership on: